codam-coding-college/find-peers/README.md

 ## Setup & configuration
 - Create a Oauth application on [intra](https://profile.intra.42.fr/oauth/applications)
 - Copy the file `./env/tokens.example.json` to `./env/tokens.json` and fill out the (secret) data
-	- The callbackURL's path must be exactly `/auth/42/callback`

 Also see `./src/env.ts` for more configuration